Luxembourg calls time on bank secrecy with EU states

 "This is truly no small step for Luxembourg and it deserves our respect," Schaeuble told the Sueddeutsche Zeitung daily, according to excerpts of Thursday's edition.

-"We will not wait until every last Caribbean island has changed its behaviour but with a broad international approach we will be successful."
+"We will not wait until every last Caribbean island has changed its behavior but with a broad international approach we will be successful."

 The European Commission "warmly welcomed" the announcement by Juncker and said discussions were ongoing with Austria to encourage it to fully sign up to the EU's savings directive, a piece of legislation that advocates say will help in the fight against tax evasion across the EU.